Organization Profile of the Moravian Music Foundation Inc.

 The Moravian Music Foundation, an independent 501 (c) (3) nonprofit institution, preserves the music, preparing modern editions for publication and performance, and generally making it available for performers, churches, researchers, and scholars worldwide, as well as to encourage contemporary composition.
 MMF edits and publishes to encourage and facilitate the use of Moravian music (old and new) in worship, as well as chamber and concert settings.

 Over 500 musical works have been edited for modern-day performance and an estimated two million copies are in circulation worldwide.
-MMF self-publishes instrumental music and has published over 55 anthems, both new compositions and edited from the archives, in its Moravian Star Anthem series.
+MMF self-publishes instrumental music and has published over 100 anthems – archival music newly edited, new compositions by living composers, and arrangements – in its Moravian Star Anthem series.
 Some 40 orchestral works have been edited and placed in the Fleisher Collection of the Philadelphia Free Library, thus becoming available to orchestras nationwide.

 MMF manages an extensive Lending Library of choral and instrumental music, with several hundred loans per year; the vast majority of these are loans to churches and schools not affiliated with the Moravian Church.

-MMF has an extensive music reference library and sells modern sheet music editions of anthems, instrumental music, band books, as well as books about Moravian music.
-Many recordings of Moravian music have been produced and released by MMF, or by partners of MMF, and are available for sale at the Winston-Salem and Bethlehem offices.
+MMF has an extensive music reference library, and publishes and distributes modern sheet music editions of anthems, instrumental music, band books, as well as books about Moravian music.
+Many recordings of Moravian music have been produced and released by MMF, or by partners of MMF, and are available for sale online or at the Winston-Salem and Bethlehem offices.

 MMF produces recordings of Moravian music for others to enjoy, no matter their location.